hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    This setting **does not** persist after a reboot.
 To change the MTU size permanently, refer to relevant articles on the web.

-1. If your Android or Linux VPN client can connect using IKEv2 mode, but cannot open websites, try the fix in [Android MTU/MSS issues](clients.md#android-mtumss-issues).
+1. If your Android or Linux VPN client can connect using IKEv2 mode, but cannot open websites, try the fix in [Android/Linux MTU/MSS issues](clients.md#androidlinux-mtumss-issues).

-1. In certain circumstances, Windows does not use the DNS servers specified by IKEv2 after connecting.
+1. Windows VPN clients may not use the DNS servers specified by IKEv2 after connecting, if the client's configured DNS servers on the Internet adapter are from the local network segment.
 This can be fixed by manually entering DNS servers such as Google Public DNS (8.8.8.8, 8.8.4.4) in network interface properties -> TCP/IPv4.
+For more information, see [Windows DNS leaks and IPv6](clients.md#windows-dns-leaks-and-ipv6).

 ### Windows 10 connecting